 Next, When you finish cooking the chicken in the oven or on the grill, let it get some rest before carving.
 Resting helps to reabsorb the juice it dried out and gives it moisture back.

 But do you like to hold the crust and softness together?
 If yes, first let your chicken rest for 20 minutes after finishing cooking on smoking and then heat up on the grill to make the skin crispy.

-Yes, finally you’re done finishing smoked chicken, and what’s the result?
-I can say without check; your chix must be your desired crispy smoked chicken.
+Finally you’re done finishing smoked chicken, and what’s the result?
+I can say without check; it must be your desired crispy smoked chicken.
 So why are you waiting?
 Enjoy the deliciousness of the chicken.

-Why Is The Skin Tough On My Smoked Chicken- The Reason Behind Getting Tough Your Smoked Chicken
+Why Is The Skin Tough On My Smoked Chicken- The Reasons

 Chicken skin and rendering extra fat from it is a significant obstacle to getting a perfect crispy chicken.
 The skin became tough while producing excess fat in slow smoke temperature.
 And you can’t get crispy skin until using high heat.

 Low temperature makes your cooking process for a more extended period than high temperature.
 As a result, the chicken skin overcooked and became rubbery instead of crisp.

 Cooking at slow smoke also turns the chicken tough because the brunt of low smoke comes on the chicken skin for a long duration, making the skin tough and rubbery, plus the bad appetizing.

 Too much moisture on chicken skin is another culprit for making it tough.
 When too much moisture is produced from chicken skin, it resists the chicken to be crisp and makes it tough.

 Be Aware Of Flare-Ups While Smoking With High-Heat